To maintain your J-1 visa status and your ability to continue studying at WSU, you will need to follow these rules and requirements.

 - Ask your academic advisor to complete the Request for Program Extension form in myPassport

 - Fill out the Estimated Expenses form in myPassport

 - Supporting financial documentation (e.g., bank statement, sponsor’s letter, public access file, etc.)

 - Proof of medical insurance coverage for the period of the extension

 The responsible officer or alternate responsible officer will issue a new Form DS-2019 for the period requested.

-If you plan to graduate in the current term, notify an advisor in International Student and Scholar Services or complete our departure form.
+If you plan to graduate in the current term, notify an advisor at the International Student and Scholar Services office or complete our departure form.

 Canceling your enrollment affects your immigration status.
 Once you have submitted your cancellation request to the WSU Registrar and it has been approved, you have 15 calendar days to depart from the United States.

 Follow the appropriate procedures for departing from WSU.

 You must depart the United States within 30 days after either of the following: